Julian Emanuelson: International career

-He made 4 appearances for the Netherlands U-18's but never made it to the senior squad.
+Emanuelson made four appearances for the Netherlands U18 national team.

 Personal life

 Emanuelson comes from a football playing family.
 His father Errol Emanuelson was a professional footballer who played for S.V.
 Robinhood in Suriname and Sint-Niklaas in Belgium.
-His younger brother Urby Emanuelson, also a product of the Ajax Youth Academy, played professionally for Ajax, Milan, Fulham, Roma and Atalanta as well as the Dutch national team.
-While his cousin Jean-Paul Boëtius has played for Feyenoord and for the Dutch national team as well, his paternal cousin Roché Emanuelson played for the Suriname national team, having played for various clubs in the SVB Hoofdklasse.
+His younger brother Urby Emanuelson, also a product of the Ajax Youth Academy, played professionally for Ajax, Milan, Fulham, Roma and Atalanta as well as the Netherlands national team.
+While his cousin Jean-Paul Boëtius has played for Feyenoord and for the Netherlands national team as well, his paternal cousin Roché Emanuelson played for the Suriname national team, having played for various clubs in the SVB Hoofdklasse.